 CUBAN TOURIST CARDS For entry via any other country than the USA, you will need a Cuban tourist card which is green in colour.

 The USA via Mexico Route

-This has traditionally been the most cost-effective way to get from NZ to Cuba, although likely to be less used now there are direct flights from the USA.
+This has traditionally been the most cost-effective way to get from NZ to Cuba.
 You can fly from NZ via Los Angeles to either Mexico City or Cancun, although there’s usually a long transit or overnight in LA in at least one direction.

 Due to the continuing US/Cuban embargo, you can’t buy a through-ticket from NZ to Havana via the US, so the Mexico-Havana-Mexico flights must be done as a side-trip on Aeromexico or Cubana.
 This route works well if you are combining Cuba with Mexico or Central America (Belize/Guatemala) as you’d use Cancun as the ‘jumping off point’.
 We’d envisage the total combined airfare from NZ to Havana return to be approx $3800, but it could be a little less if there are USA specials, or more if going in high season (June-Aug or Dec/Jan)